 And yet, perhaps there’s a little bit of Jonah in all of us.
 A tiny bit of satisfaction to see others get what’s coming to them.
 But thanks be to God he is not like us.
 Slow to anger and quick to forgive.
 His compassion never fails.
 And his mercies are new every day.

-The Bible story of Jonah and the whale teaches that people are God’s priority
+Lessons from Jonah and the whale.
+It teaches that people are God’s priority.

 The amazing miracle in the story is not that a whale swallowed Jonah.
 That he survived it for three days.
 Or even that Jonah’s message pierced the hearts of a city’s entire population.